Gyanendra Malla

 Career

-OverviewGyanendra Malla is a prominent cricketer who started his journey playing cricket in the streets of Bhimsensthan, eventually making his way to the national team.
+OverviewGyanendra Malla is a prominent Nepalese cricketer who started his journey playing cricket in the streets of Bhimsensthan, eventually making his way to the national team.
 He has made a significant impact in Nepali cricket, leading the team and achieving remarkable performances both domestically and internationally.
+He was an ever-present member of the national team from 2004 until his retirement in 2023.

-Debut & RiseHe made his T20 international debut against Hong Kong on 16 March 2009 and went on to play his first ODI on 1 August 2018 against the Netherlands.
+Debut & RiseHe made his debut against Namibia in March 2006.
+He made his T20 international debut against Hong Kong on 16 March 2009 and played his first ODI on 1 August 2018 against the Netherlands, becoming one of the cricketers who played in Nepal's first ODI match.
 Malla's journey from a street cricketer to the captain of Nepal's national team is inspiring and showcases his dedication and hard work.

-AchievementsThroughout his career, he has set records as Nepal’s T20I captain and achieved the fastest half-century in One-Day matches.
+AchievementsThroughout his career, he has set records as Nepal's T20I captain and achieved the fastest half-century in One-Day matches.
+He became the seventh Nepalese cricketer to score an international century, with 114 off 125 balls against Singapore in the 2014 ICC World Cricket League Division Three in October 2014.
 His consistent performance has helped raise the profile of cricket in Nepal.
+He was appointed vice-captain of Nepal National Cricket Team in 2011.

 Favourites